oblador/loki/docs/README.md

 ## Rationale

 There's a few visual regression tools for the web, but most either cannot be run headless or use phantomjs which is deprecated and a browser nobody is _actually_ using.
-They usually also require you to maintain fixtures.
-With react-native it's now possible to target multiple platforms with a single code base, but there's no single tool to test all to my knowledge.

-Loki aims to have easy setup, no to low maintenance cost, reproducible tests independent of which OS they are run on, runnable on CI and support all platforms storybook does.
+They generally also require you to maintain fixtures and/or only support one platform.

+## Aims

+* Easy setup
+* No additional maintenance cost
+* Reproducible tests independent of OS
+* Support all platforms storybook does

 ## Supported platforms